 Note: There are affiliate links (mostly to Amazon) scattered throughout this article.
-If you click through and make any kind of purchase, I'll receive a small commission at no extra cost to you! :-) I appreciate my readers--Heidi
+If you click through and make any kind of purchase, I may earn a small commission at no extra cost to you! :-)

 How to Make Hot Process Soap and Layer Two Colors

 I'm going to show you the steps I took to layer the two colors, then I'll provide some options for you, in case you don't work with two crock pots, like I do.

 My reasoning behind working with two crock pots at a time is very simple: It takes the same amount of work to make two batches of soap at the same time AND I can make two totally different soaps if I want to.

 When I decided to layer the soaps, I simply created two different colored soaps, one in each crock pot, for two separate molds.
 I've also included directions for working with just one crock pot and one soap mold, in case you are only working with one of each.

 NOTE: There are quite a few steps in the soap making process.
 You’ll probably want to get the free Hot Process Soap Making Checklist (which is a life saver, and can be adjusted for cold process too).
 Just complete the form at the end of the article!

 Softening, Soothing Hot Process Soap Recipe with Lavender, Mint, & Pine Essential Oils